 Rolex GMT Bakelite

 The story of Anish’s Rolex Bakelite highlights his belief in enjoying the thrill of the chase.
 What’s special about this exact model is its Eastern Arabic bezel.
 Only three are known to exist, and Anish was determined to call one his own.
-As is the case with many vintage models, especially those with something as rare and important as this particular bezel, there are many out there that aren’t authentic.
+As is the case with many vintage models, especially those with something as rare and important as this particular bezel.
+As a note, there are many out there that aren’t authentic.
 It can be very challenging to find the true model and be certain of its legitimacy, but Anish was able to do it.